Back To Search Results

 Pathophysiology

-1. Neuronal aggregates: Intracytoplasmic and intranuclear inclusions containing the mutant HTT are components of the proteolytic pathway in HD.
-Accumulation of these mutant protein aggregates could lead to an impairment of the ubiquitin-proteosome pathway.
+• Accumulation of these mutant protein aggregates could lead to an impairment of the ubiquitin-proteosome pathway.

-4. Mitochondrial dysfunction and altered energy metabolism.
+• Mitochondrial dysfunction and altered energy metabolism

 History and Physical

-1. Motor disturbances: These include the characteristic unwanted involuntary movements which initially begins in the distal extremities and are of a smaller degree but could go on to affect the facial muscles as well.
+These include the characteristic unwanted involuntary movement of chorea, which initially begins in the distal extremities and is of a smaller degree but could go on to affect the facial muscles as well.
 The movements then spread gradually to the more proximal and axial muscles and are of greater amplitude.
 Motor symptoms tend to be progressive.
-Early in the disease, they are mostly hyperkinetic with involuntary chorea.
-In later stages, however, hypokinesia with bradykinesia and dystonia predominate.
-The balance between chorea and hypokinesia varies from patient to patient and ranges from overwhelming rigidity in the younger patients, also known as the Westphal variant to older patients being severely affected in the later stages of the disease with rigidity and contractures in the extremities leading them to be bedridden.
-Dysarthria and dysphagia develop during the course of the disease, which could lead to aspiration in patients, with pneumonia being a common cause of death.
-Dystonia, characterized by increased muscle tone with slower movements, leads to abnormal posturing such as torticollis and can be the first sign of motor involvement in HD.
-Other involuntary features include tics and cerebellar signs such as ataxia.
-Pyramidal signs such as the Babinski sign are present.
-The motor disturbance on daily activities progresses over time and can lead to difficulties in walking, standing, and frequent falls.
+Early in the disease, they are primarily hyperkinetic with involuntary chorea.
+In later stages, however, hypokinesia with bradykinesia and dystonia may predominate.
+The balance between chorea and hypokinesia varies from patient to patient.
+These motor disturbances range from overwhelming rigidity in the younger patients, also known as the Westphal variant, to older patients being severely affected in the later stages of the disease with rigidity and contractures in the extremities, leading them to be bedridden.

-2. Behavioral and psychiatric symptoms: These are present very early in the disease, often even prior to the onset of motor symptoms.
-Behavioral and psychiatric symptoms are often consistent with frontal lobe dysfunction.
-Initially, patients may present with poor attention, impulsivity, and irritability.
-The irritability is often severe and leads to outbursts of anger and aggression.
-Later on in the disease, there is an emotional blandness with prominent apathy, loss of intuition, and creativity.
-The frontal lobe symptoms are likely due to the frontostriatal degeneration.
-The most common feature of the disease is apathy, which is progressive and manifests alongside progressive motor disturbances and cognitive decline.
-Depression is also commonly reported, but it is unclear whether these are due to the manifestation of the disease or underlying neural pathology.
+Depression is also commonly reported, but it is unclear whether this is due to the manifestation of the disease or underlying neural pathology.
 Suicide may occur between the time of gene testing and when a patient's dependence starts to increase.
 Psychosis can appear in later stages, which goes hand in hand with cognitive decline.
 Another prominent feature is the lack of insight into the nature of the symptoms they are experiencing.
-This includes a lack of awareness of all three domains of the disease (motor, cognitive, and psychiatric).
-Therefore, family members become a crucial source of information and should be involved in decision making and assessment.
+This includes a lack of awareness of all 3 domains of the disease (motor, cognitive, and psychiatric).
+Therefore, family members become a crucial source of information and should be involved in decision-making and assessment.

 Other secondary symptoms include: